WannaCry Scenario: Hospital Emergency

 • Option A: Emergency Network Segmentation - Immediately segment the hospital network isolating clinical systems from administrative networks, disconnect non-critical systems from the network, prioritize protection of life-critical patient care equipment.

-• Pros: Halts worm propagation to patient safety systems; enables emergency department to continue operations; protects medical device networks.
+• Pros: Halts worm propagation to patient safety systems; enables Emergency Department operations to continue; protects medical device networks.

 • Cons: Requires rapid decisive network isolation affecting hospital-wide connectivity; administrative functions severely disrupted; inter-departmental communication limited.